-- Denmark: The enzyme preparation was safety assessed resulting in the authorisation of the enzyme product by the Danish Veterinary and Food Administration. - France: The enzyme is included in the French positive list for processing aids, including food enzymes (The French order of October 19, 2006 on use of processing aids in the manufacture of certain foodstuff), as amended.
+• Denmark: The enzyme preparation was safety assessed resulting in the authorisation of the enzyme product by the Danish Veterinary and Food Administration.

 Conclusion

 Based on the Novozymes safety evaluation, confirmed by the above-mentioned bodies, we respectfully request the inclusion of the glucoamylase in Schedule 18-Processing aids.